An Exploration of Baroque Art, Architecture & Sculpture

 Sculpture.

-Gianlorenzo Bernini dominated the entire seventeenth-century sculpture in Italy, and his work was the main inspiration behind the complete eighteenth-century Italian baroque sculpture.
+Gian Lorenzo Bernini dominated the entire seventeenth-century sculpture in Italy, and his work was the main inspiration behind the complete eighteenth-century Italian Baroque sculpture.
 It is surprising to know there were no sculptors in Italy approaching a new artistic style of sculpture even after the death of Bernini.
 The ideal sculptors brought a significant change in the Italian sculptures.
-However, the baroque art style gradually turned into the version of Rococo as the sculptors tried using lightness and wit in their work.
+However, the Baroque art style gradually turned into the version of Rococo as the sculptors tried using lightness and wit in their work.

 Baroque Sculpture La Désillusion par Francesco Queirolo